Full Coverage Motorcycle Insurance or Liability Motorcycle Insurance | What’s the difference?

 Another significant feature of personal accident coverage is that it compensates your family in case you’re in a fatal accident.
 Even if you were the one at fault in the accident, your family will still be compensated accordingly.

-However, you should take note that there are situations that you cannot be compensated for through this coverage.
+However, you should take note that there are a few situations that you cannot be compensated for through this coverage.
 Some of these situations include:

 (1) if you willingly put yourself at risk